somekg/Fractal-Image-Renderer/README.md

 it is based on concepts from the "Advanced C++" course by Cave of Programming.
 The number of iterations, color scheme, and zoom level are fully customizable, allowing for a tailored fractal experience.

-When you ran it, it takes some seconds or minutes depending on number of iterations to generate the .bmp file.
+When you ran it, it takes some seconds or minutes depending on number of iterations to generate the .bmp file To find the desired coordinates in which to zoom I use GIMP to see the coordinates in the bitmap.

 General view
 -